gravityco/gravity/readme.md

 # Gravity

 Gravity is a netflix like clone for learning how to program.

-Laravel is accessible, yet powerful, providing tools needed for large, robust applications.
-A superb inversion of control container, expressive migration system, and tightly integrated unit testing support give you the tools you need to build any application with which you are tasked.
+Gravity is currently being developed using the Laravel Framework.

 ## Official Documentation